Seagate/cortx-k8s/README.md

 ## Solution YAML Overview

-The CORTX solution consists of all parameters required to deploy CORTX on Kubernetes.
-The pre-req, deploy, and destroy scripts parse the solution file and extract information they need to deploy and destroy CORTX.
+The CORTX solution configuration file consists of all parameters required to deploy CORTX on Kubernetes.
+The pre-req, deploy, and destroy scripts parse the solution configuration file and extract information they need to deploy and destroy CORTX.

+An example solution configuration is provided by [`solution.example.yaml`](k8_cortx_cloud/solution.example.yaml).

 All paths below are prefixed with `solution.` for fully-qualified naming and are required to have a value unless explicitly marked as _(Optional)_ below.